azurenoops/terraform-overlays-baseline/docs/deployment/prerequisites.md

 Mission Enclave Starters can bootstrap an entire Azure tenant without any infrastructure dependencies, and the user must first have Owner permission on the tenant *root* before deploying.

-*Note: Once you have completed the deployment, you can remove the Owner permission from the tenant root, as it will no longer be needed for any subsequent operations.*

 Before you begin, ensure you have met the following requirements:

 - **Azure Subscription**: You need an Azure subscription to create resources in Azure.
 If you don't have one, you can create a [free account](https://azure.microsoft.com/free/).